How To Test The Salt Level Of A Pool

 What Should Your Salt Levels Be?

 If you want your saltwater pool to last, knowing the proper way to measure your pool’s salt level is essential.
-But, before I go over how to test your salt levels, it is important to look into where your salt levels should hover at.
+But, before I go over how to test your salt levels, it is important to look into where your salt levels should hover.

 Ideal salt levels should be around 2,700-3,400 ppm (parts per million).
 Use my pool salt calculator to determine how much salt to add to your pool if you have low salt levels.
 You can also check out my guide on pool salt, in general, to learn about the different types.